A topic from the subject of Physical Chemistry in Chemistry.

 • Equilibrium Constant Calculations: Equilibrium constants are calculated using concentration data at equilibrium.

-• Thermodynamic Parameters: Thermodynamic parameters, such as enthalpy and entropy changes, can be derived from temperature dependence studies.
+• Thermodynamic Parameters: Thermodynamic parameters, such as enthalpy (ΔH) and entropy (ΔS) changes, can be derived from temperature dependence studies using the van't Hoff equation.

 Applications